 Building on Channel 4’s remit for enlightened risk-taking, the access granted to the Maudsley Hospital by The Garden Productions provided a unique but highly risky opportunity to tackle mental health at prime-time.

-As the executives responsible for production, handling the long lead-time and particular sensibilities required time to win trust and develop stories as they were unfolding.
-This necessitated a skillful handling of capacity and compliance issues, finance, production support and groundbreaking ‘after-care’ for contributors, and ensuring shooting could be stretched over a year – very unusually achieved in a ‘quick-turnaround’ climate.
+Charged with handling such particular sensibilities, winning trust was necessary to develop personal stories as they were unfolding.
+This necessitated a skillful handling of capacity and compliance issues, finance, production support and groundbreaking ‘after-care’ for contributors, and ensuring shooting could be stretched over an unusually long lead-time.

 With insightful business cases made to support editorial interventions “Bedlam” achieved huge critical praise, echoed by the public on Twitter, and included a rare Daily Mail plaudit of “Best Series for Sensitivity: Channel 4’s compelling Bedlam…” – rating well over the slot.
 “Bedlam” won the BAFTA best factual series award.

 Case Study: Broadcaster